How much should you save each month?

 Achieve short-term and long-term goals

-Attaching a personal goal to your savings can help motivate you to save more.
+Attaching a personal goal to your savings may help motivate you to save more.
 Once you have built up your emergency fund, put a savings goal in place to keep your momentum going.
-From financial health goals like paying off credit card debt or saving to buy a home, to big-ticket items for an upcoming birthday or anniversary, goals can help you make smart financial choices whenever you spend.
+From financial health goals like paying off credit card debt or saving to buy a home, to big-ticket items for an upcoming birthday or anniversary, goals may help you make smart financial choices whenever you spend.